Engineering Water tanks since 1979

-Tank maintenance engineering for a storage tank system involves four phases --- initial evaluation and tank washout, prioritization of tank maintenance requirements, preparation of plans and specifications, and quality control evaluation coupled with contract administration.
-Having evaluated over 11,500 tanks, Tank Industry Consultants has an extensive database of problems associated with tank ownership.
+Tank maintenance engineering for a storage tank system involves four phases --- initial inspection or evaluation and tank washout, prioritization of tank maintenance requirements, preparation of plans and specifications, and quality control evaluation including contract administration.
+Having evaluated over 17,000 tanks for more than 2,700 water storage tank owners and operators, Tank Industry Consultants has an extensive database of problems associated with tank ownership.
 This background provides the basis for designing out future maintenance problems.
 In all, no other firm offers the expertise in tank maintenance engineering that TIC offers.

 As an alternative when tanks cannot be drained or the tank owner prefers not to drain the tank, TIC provides underwater evaluations of tank interiors.
 Our diving evaluation includes a careful study of the tank's interior wet surfaces by our team of Certified Commercial Divers.
 Because the diver is also a member of TIC’s staff, averaging over 20 years inspecting tanks, the tank is evaluated by a highly qualified technician who knows what to look for, not a diver that takes random photographs.
 Our team members have been providing dive evaluations for the US Navy for more than 10 years.
-Our divers are trained to the stringent safety requirements and procedures of the Navy.
+Our divers are trained to the stringent safety and high-altitude rescue requirements and procedures of the United States Navy.
 When performing an underwater evaluation, the diver utilizes a full dry suit and full-face diving mask to prevent contamination of the potable water.
 Prior to entering the tank, the diver and all equipment are thoroughly disinfected in accordance with AWWA C652-11.
+For safety reasons, the tank must be offline while the divers are in the tank.
+Taking the tank offline a few hours prior to the divers entering the tank will also improve visibility, as some of the sediment in the water will settle to the bottom.
+OSHA 29 CFR Part 1910, Subpart T - Commercial Diving Operations is the OSHA regulation that governs the dive evaluations within confined spaces.
+There are other industry standards, such as AWWA Standard 652 that can supplement plans for dive evaluations, but 29 CFR Part 1910, Subpart T is the criteria by which dive evaluations should be safely conducted.
+This is also the criteria by which fees, qualifications, or proposals for the dive inspection of water storage tanks should be evaluated.
+Some of the key principles include:

 Similarly, our ROV is operated and guided by one of our trained technicians who knows the problem areas that need to be closely examined and who can "interpret" the video during the ROV evaluation to more closely evaluate areas of concern that would be overlooked by someone who was not intimately familiar with water tank design and maintenance.
 Prior to entering the tank, the ROV and all equipment are thoroughly disinfected in accordance with AWWA C652-11.

-Regardless of the type of evaluation performed, our evaluations are specially designed to uncover problems, and to look for methods to reduce rehabilitation costs.
+Regardless of the type of evaluation performed, our inspections are specially designed to uncover problems, and to look for methods to reduce rehabilitation costs.

 As part of the standard evaluation and report, TIC identifies any observed structural deficiencies or damage that may have occurred since the structure was erected.
 Any deficiencies found will be analyzed for their affects on the structural integrity of the tank.